Algernon Charles Swinburne: Biography

 After his grandfather's death in 1860 he stayed with William Bell Scott in Newcastle.
 In 1861, Swinburne visited Menton on the French Riviera, staying at the Villa Laurenti to recover from the excessive use of alcohol.
-From Menton, Swinburne travelled to Italy, where he journeyed extensively.
+From Menton, Swinburne went to Italy, where he travelled extensively.
 In December 1862, Swinburne accompanied Scott and his guests, probably including Dante Gabriel Rossetti, on a trip to Tynemouth.
 Scott writes in his memoirs that, as they walked by the sea, Swinburne declaimed the as yet unpublished "Hymn to Proserpine" and "Laus Veneris" in his lilting intonation, while the waves "were running the whole length of the long level sands towards Cullercoats and sounding like far-off acclamations".

-At Oxford, Swinburne met several Pre-Raphaelites, including Dante Gabriel Rossetti.
-He also met William Morris.
-After leaving college, he lived in London and started an active writing career, where Rossetti was delighted with his "little Northumbrian friend", probably a reference to Swinburne's diminutive height—he was just five-foot-four.

 Swinburne was an alcoholic and algolagniac and highly excitable.
 He liked to be flogged.
 His health suffered, and in 1879 at the age of 42, he was taken into care by his friend, Theodore Watts-Dunton, who looked after him for the rest of his life at The Pines, 11 Putney Hill, Putney.
 Watts-Dunton took him to the lost town of Dunwich, on the Suffolk coast, on several occasions in the 1870s.
 In Watts-Dunton's care Swinburne lost his youthful rebelliousness and developed into a figure of social respectability.
 It was said of Watts-Dunton that he saved the man and killed the poet.
 Swinburne died at the Pines on 10 April 1909, at the age of 72, and was buried at St. Boniface Church, Bonchurch on the Isle of Wight.

-Work
+Career

-Swinburne's poetic works include: Atalanta in Calydon (1865), Poems and Ballads (1866), Songs before Sunrise (1871), Poems and Ballads Second Series, (1878) Tristram of Lyonesse (1882), Poems and Ballads Third Series (1889), and the novel Lesbia Brandon (published posthumously in 1952).
+Swinburne's poetic works include Atalanta in Calydon (1865); Poems and Ballads (1866); Songs before Sunrise (1871); Poems and Ballads Second Series (1878); Tristram of Lyonesse (1882); Poems and Ballads Third Series (1889); and the novel Lesbia Brandon (published posthumously in 1952).
+He was influenced by the work of William Shakespeare, Percy Bysshe Shelley, Catullus, William Morris, Dante Gabriel Rossetti, Robert Browning, Alfred Lord Tennyson, and Victor Hugo.
+Swinburne was popular in England during his lifetime but his stature has greatly decreased since his death.